Internet Service Terms and Conditions

-Interference with any person, entity, host or network, including but not limited to, mail bombing, flooding, or any other deliberate attempt to adversely impact another person, entity, host or network.
+Interference with any person, entity, host or network, including but not limited to, Denial-of-service (DoS) and distributed denial-of-service (DDoS), Man-in-the-middle (MitM), phishing and spear phishing, SQL injection, Cross-site scripting (XSS), Malware, or any other deliberate attempt to adversely impact another person, entity, host or network.

 Please note that the prohibition against use of an AP&T Internet service account to engage in unlawful activity is not limited to those activities described above, but applies to any and all unlawful activity.
 Any account found in violation of the provisions of this section can be immediately suspended.

 Traffic from individual subscribers is not analyzed or characterized in any way.
 AP&T broadband subscribers are capable of utilizing their Internet connections in any lawful way they desire.

 AP&T rate limits internet service speeds based on the purchased service tier.
 No other rate limiting or throttling is applied.